-The graph below compares the total returns (excluding any tax relief), on an investment of £100 in the Ordinary Shares of the Company, for each annual accounting period for the ten years to 30 November 2024, assuming all dividends are reinvested, with the total shareholder return on a notional investment of £100 made up of shares of the same kind and number as those by reference to which the FTSE AIM All-Share index is calculated.
+The graph below compares the total returns (excluding tax relief) on an investment of £100 in the Ordinary Shares of the Company, for each annual accounting period for the ten years to 30 November 2024, assuming all dividends are reinvested, with the total shareholder return on a notional investment of £100 made up of shares of the same kind and number as those by reference to which the FTSE AIM All-Share Index is calculated.
 This index was chosen for comparison purposes as it is the most relevant to the Company's investment portfolio.

 Source: Maven Capital Partners UK LLP/London Stock Exchange/IRESS.

-Please note that past performance is not necessarily a reliable guide to future performance.
+Please note that past performance is not a guide to future performance.